rhagarty/increase-retail-revenues-leveraging-hybrid-cloud-on-mainframes/README.md

 4. Improve the recommendation engine: better algorithms, consider other facts like day of the week, season, location, drive coupons, specials to the user
 5. Analytics on customer purchase history to find, track customer retention issues, etc.

-For other advanced topics, including IBM Watson Analytics, please refer to this document: [zHackathon: Retail API Journey].
+For other advanced topics, including IBM Watson Analytics, please refer to this document: [Breadbox Groceries Mobile App HOW-TO].

 ---